Skip to main content

 Amy and Darby Morhardt with the official proclamation at the Mesulam Center

-Amy Bouschart's first stop after receiving the official proclamation was the Mesulam Center offices.
-She is pictured here with Darby Morhardt, PhD, LCSW, research professor and clinical social worker at the Mesulam Center.
+Amy Bouschart's first stop after receiving the official proclamation was the Mesulam Center.
+She is pictured with Darby Morhardt, PhD, LCSW, research professor and clinical social worker at the Mesulam Center.

 Working for a State-Wide Resolution

-Amy now hopes for legislative change to impact healthcare accessibility for people with FTD, especially those who are with an early-onset diagnosis.
+Amy now hopes for legislative change to impact healthcare accessibility for people with FTD, especially those of whom have an early-onset diagnosis.
 She’s putting her weight behind securing a state-wide resolution, but for that to happen she needs local legislative support.

 “The proclamation gave it [FTD] some more attention,” Amy said.
 “But it’s just the groundwork…The resolution is hopefully going to create a little bit more impact.”